wmajbour/MiniSurveyMonkey/README.md

 ### Milestone 1
 For this milestone...

 Khalid Merai: Created Survey.java and surveytest.java.
-Also created the 3 html files user,about and index.html
+Also created the 3 html files user.html, about.html and index.html.